PunGy/pungy.me/src/pages/aboutme.md

 Core R&D engineer on a greenfield project to build an innovative, browser-based office package and especially a word processor designed to outperform all existing solutions.

-*   **Spearheaded the architecture for the desktop version** (Electron), ensuring code reuse and maintaining feature parity with the web-based application, successfully prototyping and validating a hybrid architecture for a local-first environment.
-*   **Invented and formalized a novel Domain-Specific Language (DSL)** on top of TypeScript to manage and query complex document selection states, proving its ability to reduce the logical complexity, prevent entire classes of state-related bugs, and enabling developers to add complex new selectable objects (e.g., tables, embedded media) in under a day.
-*   **Engineered a platform-agnostic DevTools and state inspection library** from scratch, enabling real-time modification and debugging of the application state and graphics, similar to Pixi.js DevTools.
-It makes possible to find and inspect bugs in seconds and provide interactive way to develop and test new features.
-*   **Implemented a non-indexing, asynchronous full-text search engine** capable of querying 1M+ characters across a nested document tree in under 300ms on low-spec hardware, while maintaining a 60fps typing experience.

 ### **EPAM Systems** | Kraków, Poland
 **Senior Software Engineer** | Oct 2021 - Oct 2023